Dashboard Refresh Management

 Note: Dashboard Refresh Management is an add-on feature.
-Please contact your Sales Executive or the Periscope Data Support team for additional information.
+Site administrators can contact their Account Manager for additional information.

-In the Preferences menu, admins can set the default Dashboard Refresh settings for all dashboards.
-Admins can choose between setting no automatic refreshes, setting refreshes at an interval (e.g. every six hours), or setting refreshes at a specific hour daily (e.g. every day at 9am), day of the week, or day of the month.
+In the Settings tab, admins can set the default Dashboard Refresh settings for all dashboards.
+Admins can choose between setting no automatic refreshes, setting refreshes at an interval (e.g. every six hours), or setting refreshes at a specific hour every day (e.g. every day at 8am)

-Admins can then navigate to the Dashboard Refresh Management screen via the settings icon.
+Admins can then navigate to the 'Schedule' tab within Dashboard Refresh Management to schedule custom dashboard schedules and settings.

 This screen will display all dashboards in the site and their refresh settings.
-Dashboards will automatically refresh based on the default settings configured in the Preferences menu.
+Dashboards will automatically refresh or disable the 'Refresh' icon according to the default settings configured in the Settings menu.
 To customize the schedule, admins can click on the dashboard they'd like to update and select a specific refresh setting for this dashboard.

 When a dashboard is refreshed, all versions of its filter configurations will also be refreshed.
-If a user has a unique filter set applied for a dashboard that varies from the default filter configuration, this would be counted as a version to refresh.
-Any shared dashboards will also be refreshed and will be displayed in this section.
+If a user has a unique filter set applied for a dashboard that varies from the default filter, this will be counted as a separate dashboard listed next to User Filters.
+Shared dashboards with unique filter sets will also be counted as separate dashboards and additional refresh jobs.

-The 'Last Runtime' displayed in the Dashboard Refresh Management screen will be the sum of the runtimes of all unique filter combinations.
+The Runtime displayed in the Dashboard Refresh Management screen will be the sum of the runtimes of all unique filter combinations.

 Admins can view the total amount of refreshes scheduled on a daily, weekly, and monthly basis.
 The threshold is indicated by the red line in the capacity chart.
 For example, in the daily view, the threshold is 60 minutes of refreshing for each hour.
 If the sum of refresh runtime in an hour exceeds this threshold, that signifies that the refreshes will fall behind schedule.